The Origins of Caer Dur

 appointed as The Deputy Bard of Caer Dur.

-Ash Mandrake, the 11th Bard of Bath who was one of the judges i said "It is fantastic that the judges selected Laura as the 1st Bard of Dorchester and particularly as a woman and she was confirmed one month before Carol Duffy was selected as the Poet Laureate."
+Ash Mandrake, the 11th Bard of Bath who was one of the judges i said "It is fantastic that the judges selected Laura as the 1st Bard of Dorchester, particularly as a woman and she was confirmed one month before Carol Duffy was selected as the Poet Laureate."

-The aim of the Bardic Chair of Caer Dur is to encourage the arts of poetry, storytelling and music in the town of Dorchester.
-The county seat has a long tradition in
+The aim of the Bardic Chair of Caer Dur is to encourage the arts of poetry, storytelling and music in the town of Dorchester and the surrounding area of West Dorset.